Together. Saving Lives.

 “Do it, it’ll be the best decision of your life,” said Jones.
 “Just start the process and do it, and thank God that you’re not needing a kidney, you’re giving one.
 Be grateful that you’ve got this extra thing that can save someone’s life.
 I tell people all the time that I wish I had five of them, because I’d do it five times.
 Somebody needs it, and the impact on the person donating is just so minimal compared to the reward of helping somebody else.
 Have an attitude of gratitude—and out of that gratitude, give a gift.”

 More than 100,000 people are waiting for lifesaving organ transplants.
-Together, we can make a difference.
+Together, we can save lives.
 Register your decision here: https://bit.ly/3hmiWKE